MichaelRMontgomery/MichaelRMontgomery.github.io/_pages/cv.md

 2019-2022 Mentor for the Directed Reading Program at Vanderbilt University
 2024 Mentor for the Directed Reading Program at Dartmouth College
 2024 Co-Organizer for the Functional Analysis Seminar at Dartmouth College
+2024 Reviewer for the International Journal of Mathematics